-As assistant GM, Botterill works closely with Shero on all hockey-related matters, including scouting, player development and contract negotiations.
+As assistant GM, Botterill worked closely on all hockey-related matters, including scouting, player development and contract negotiations.
 He also manages hockey operations and acts as GM for the club’s top minor-league affiliate, Wilkes-Barre/Scranton of the American Hockey League.

-Prior to his promotion, Botterill, 37, worked two seasons as director of hockey administration with the Penguins; his responsibilities included salary cap management, professional and amateur scouting and overseeing prospect development.
+Prior to being named assistant GM in 2009, Botterill, 37, worked two seasons as director of hockey administration with the Penguins; his responsibilities included salary cap management, professional and amateur scouting and overseeing prospect development.
 His avant-garde approach and understanding of the salary cap has been a major asset for the Penguins.

 Before joining the Pittsburgh organization, Botterill worked with NHL Central Registry and also scouted for the Dallas Stars.